Duty Free Concession and GST Relief

 Reminder

-It is the responsibility of travellers to make an accurate and complete declaration of all goods exceeding their duty-free concession and GST relief in their possession, including goods carried for or on behalf of other persons.
+It is the responsibility of travellers to make an accurate and complete declaration of all goods exceeding their duty-free concession and GST import relief in their possession, including goods carried for or on behalf of other persons.